Strong coupling between a microwave photon and a singlet-triplet qubit: Device characterization

 \section{Device characterization}

-The resonator-qubit system is shown in Figure~\ref{fig:Fig1}a), including a false-colored SEM-image of the crystal-phase defined NW DQD.
-The DQD is hosted in the $280$\,nm and $380$\,nm long zincblende segments (green), separated by $30$\,nm long wurtzite (red) tunnel barriers with a conduction band offset of $\sim$100\,meV~\cite{nilsson2016single}, as illustrated in Fig.~\ref{fig:Fig1}(b).
+\corr{Details about the NW properties and their growth can be found in the supplementary.
+The resonator-qubit system of device A is shown in Fig.~\ref{fig:Fig1}(a), including a false-colored SEM-image of the crystal-phase defined NW DQD.
+We report similar experiments for two devices, A and B, with B discussed in the SI material.
+They are measured in a dilution refrigerator with a base temperature of $70$~mK.} The DQD forms in the \corr{490}~nm and \corr{370}~nm long zincblende segments (green), separated by $30$\,nm long wurtzite (red) tunnel barriers with a conduction band offset of $\sim$100\,meV~\cite{nilsson2016single}, as illustrated in Fig.~\ref{fig:Fig1}(b).
 A high-impedance, half-wave coplanar-waveguide resonator is capacitively coupled to the DQD at its voltage anti-node via a sidegate.
 In addition, the same sidegate can be used to tune the DQD charge states using a dc voltage ($V_R$) applied at the resonator voltage node.
 The DQD state is probed by reading out the resonator rf-transmission.
-We extract the bare resonance frequency of the resonator $\omega_r/2\pi=5.25308\pm0.00003$\,GHz and the bare decay rate $\kappa/2\pi=34.4$ MHz.
-The resonator design and fitting are described in detail in the methods section~\ref{app:resonator}.
+We extract the bare resonance frequency of the resonator \corr{$\omega_0/2\pi=5.1705\pm0.0003$\,GHz} at zero magnetic field and the bare decay rate \corr{$\kappa|_{B=0}/2\pi=27.3\pm0.6$ MHz.} The resonator design and fitting are described in detail in methods section~\ref{app:resonator} and \ref{app:IO}.